San Francisco Schools with Interactive Media Design Career Training Programs

 The San Francisco, CA, area features a number of schools with interactive media design programs that train students in basic animation and graphic design techniques.
 This article explores three of those schools, none more than 40 minutes from the city center, and the degree programs they offer.
 It also includes a table of data about these schools, such as enrollment, tuition, graduation rate and acceptance rate.
 Following that is some information about a few other San Francisco-area schools with relevant programs.

-- Just three miles from the heart of the city is the San Francisco campus of the California College of the Arts.
+- Less than two miles from the heart of the city is the San Francisco campus of the California College of the Arts.
 It offers two relevant bachelor's degrees, one in animation and the other in graphic design.

 Comparison of Schools